Mississippi says two inmates escaped from troubled prison

 All state prisons statewide remained locked down Saturday, Bryant said, with inmates confined to cells, and no visitors allowed.

-The five inmates have been identified as Denorris Howell, 36, and Terrandance Dobbins, 40, who died Sunday at the South Mississippi Correctional Institute in Leakesville.
-On Tuesday, Walter Gates, 25, was stabbed and several other inmates were injured at Parchman during a fight that spread to multiple units of the sprawling prison.
+The first of five inmates identified as dying was Terrandance Dobbins, 40, who died Sunday at the South Mississippi Correctional Institute in Leakesville.
+Two days later, Walter Gates, 25, was stabbed and several other inmates were injured at Parchman during a fight that spread to multiple units of the sprawling prison.
 Then on Thursday, Gregory Emary, 26, was killed at the Chickasaw County Regional Correctional Facility, a county-run jail that holds state inmates.
 Also Thursday, 32-year-old Roosevelt Holliman was fatally stabbed at Parchman in a fracas that led to multiple injuries.
+Before dawn Friday, Denorris Howell, 36, was found dead in his cell at Parchman.

-Corrections officials have refused so far to say how many people overall have been injured, or whether there have been other violent incidents in prisons.
+Corrections officials have repeatedly not answered questions about how many people overall have been injured, or whether there have been other violent incidents in prisons.

 Mississippi’s prison system has struggled to fill guard vacancies, with Hall saying it’s difficult to attract people with salaries that start below $25,000 a year.
 Some guards end up bringing illegal drugs and cellphones into prisons.
 Criminal charges were filed in 2014 against 26 state correctional officers.